OctopusDeploy/blog/blog/2021-10/getting-started-with-ldap-auth-provider/index.md

 Before configuring the LDAP provider in Octopus Deploy, please consult the vendor documentation for your directory server for communicating over SSL or TLS.

-Securing an LDAP server is outside the scope of this blog post, and is unique to each vendor.
+Securing an LDAP server is outside the scope of this post, and is unique to each vendor.
 The rest of this post assumes you worked with your system administrators on securing your LDAP server.

 ## Understanding DNs

 In LDAP, a DN (distinguished name), uniquely identifies an entry and the position in a directory information tree, like a path to a file on a file system.

 As mentioned, my domain is `devopswalker.local`.
-Translating that to a DN LDAP can understand is `dc=devopswalker,dc=local`.
+Translating that to a DN that LDAP can understand is `dc=devopswalker,dc=local`.

 All users and groups where my directory server are stored have a common DN of `cn=users,dc=devopswalker,dc=local`.